IntelLabs/gma/README.md

 Install two ethernet adapters on both machines and have them connected (one is used as "Wi-Fi" and the other is used as "LTE")

-Create two default routes (with different subnets) on the GMA client using the two Ethernet connections, and configure the GMA server as their gateway, respectively
+Create two default routes (with different subnets) on GMA client using the two Ethernet connections, and configure the GMA server as their gateway, respectively

-## Step 1: download "gmaserver" and "gmactrl" source files on the linux machine operating as GMA server
+## Step 1: download "gmaserver" and "gmactrl" source files on GMA server

 Download the installer from https://software.intel.com/iot/edgesoftwarehub/download/home/multi-access-with-private-5g .
 You would need to create an account if you don't have one.